RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 - The single variable lambda expression (e.g. (lambda args-list blah ...))
 - One-armed if:  (if `<exp> <exp>`).
 This is similar to Racket’s when.
 - Whatever additional primitive procedures are needed to handle the test cases I give you.
 This requirement applies to subsequent interpreter assignments also.
 - syntax-expand allows you (but not necessarily the user of your interpreter) to introduce new syntactic constructs without changing eval-exp.
 Write syntax-expand and use it to add some syntactic extensions (at least add begin, let*, and, or, cond).
+You do not have to implement “named let” until assignment 16.

 I suggest that you thoroughly test each added language feature before adding the next one.
 Augmenting unparse-exp whenever you augment parse-exp is a good idea, to help you with debugging.
 But be aware that after you have syntax-expanded an expression, unparse-exp will no longer give you back the original, unexpanded expression.
 However, unparse-exp  can still be very useful for debugging.